osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/specific-considerations-for-factory-talk/ge-factory-talk-batch/factory-talk-databases.md

 # FactoryTalk datasources

-Rockwell FactoryTalk Batch is a Manufacturing Execution System that generates consumable log files in the form of Event Journal Files (EVT files).
-PI Interface for Rockwell FactoryTalk Batch collects data from those EVT files.
+GE FactoryTalk Batch is a Manufacturing Execution System that generates consumable log files in the form of Event Journal Files (EVT files).
+PI Interface for GE FactoryTalk Batch collects data from those EVT files.

 A single interface instance can collect data from multiple FactoryTalk sources by configuring the interface to read EVT files from multiple locations.